AurelienNioche/MAppServer/README.md

 * Check for responsiveness

-* Optional: remove the warning for the user when it is offline while exercising
+* Cancel the notification after cashing out
+* Optional: better design after finishing the day
+* Optional: add sounds and effects when cashing out

 * (Very?)
 Optional: Check how to access properly the timezone on Android
 * (Very?)
 Optional: Notification ONLY when app is not on focus